hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 ## Setting up

-Since we are going to be working with this data on our remote server, **Orchestra 2 (O2)**, we first need to log onto the server.
+Since we are going to be working with this data on our remote server, **O2**, we first need to log onto the server.

 Type in the following command with your username to login: